 As I entered the world of learning more about gifted and 2e children over the past several months, I discovered the term multipotentiality.
 It was very interesting because I clearly saw myself in that group and related to the challenges.
-(If you want to read a lot more about multipotentiality, Emily writes extensively about it.)
-One of my favorite titles on her blog is Does the Idea of Having One Job Forever Make You Want to Hang Yourself?
-Okay, aside from the hanging part, I TOTALLY get it.
+This is probably the best overall article I’ve found that hits all the main points (and emotions): Are You A Multipotentialite, Scanner or Renaissance Soul?

 I completely get the idea of throwing yourself with enthusiasm into something, absorbing it until you reach a level of mastery, and then moving on to something else.
 I have always been this way.
-I simply cannot relate in any way, shape or form to people who get a job in something like engineering or accounting or supply chain management and do the same thing day after day, month after month, year after year, decade after decade.
+I simply cannot relate in any way, shape, or form to people who have a career in something like engineering or accounting or supply chain management and do the same thing day after day, month after month, year after year, decade after decade.
 Just writing that and contemplating it makes me feel suffocated.

-And all the time I was writing that series, I was thinking about the other things I wasn’t doing.
+All the time I was writing that series, I was thinking about the other things I wasn’t doing.
 I wanted to be creating more new products and was counting down the days until I could be free to pursue something else.
-Total multipotentiality to think about what I wasn’t doing while I was doing something else.
+Total multipotentiality in action to think about what I wasn’t doing while I was doing something else.

 Niche Website Experts

 I’ve read all the experts about having a niche online.
 I joined Michael Hyatt’s Platform University.
 I’ve been reading Jeff Walker’s stuff and watching his videos.
 It is all great information.
 But I don’t care what the professionals say.
 I simply cannot have a niche blog.
 Every time I try, I totally hate it.
 I am not wired in such a way that I can focus on becoming an “expert” in only one particular area.
 My mind is too active and inquisitive to live in one place all the time.